 I am a writer living on the central coast of California.
-After spending many years living on a small boat and sailing around the world, I came to appreciate how tiny and insignificant we humans appear in the natural world that surrounds and supports us.
+After spending many years living on a small boat and sailing around the world, I came to appreciate how tiny and insignificant we humans seem in the natural world that surrounds and supports us.
 We appear to be living on the edge of the wild, the largely untamed and unknown world into which we are embedded, exploring the borderlands that lay between the human and the more-than-human worlds, and the ways they overlap and mirror each other.

 1. What is the most difficult piece of writing you’ve ever written?
-Please link to it.

 All writing is difficult for me, but most recently, the blog post The Deer’s Scream, My Mother’s Eyes, and the Ripe Strawberry was especially difficult.

 2. Do you do your best writing in the morning or at night?
-Morning

 3. What is your favorite quote?